Sep 17th, 2007

 And in the long term, I encourage people to examine and change their underlying beliefs and internal rules.
 Many people, for example, want to do everything (and expect others to do everything) in a perfect way 100% of the time, and that is simply impossible.
 This kind of thinking leads to stress.

-The title of the book includes a “train your brain” promise.
+The title of the book includes a train your brain promise.
 Can you tell us a bit about the growing literature that analyzes the neurobiological impact of cognitive therapy?

 Yes, that is a very exciting area.
 For years, we could only measure the impact of cognitive therapy based on psychological assessments.
 Today, thanks to fMRI and other neuroimaging techniques, we are starting to understand the impact our actions can have on specific parts of the brain.

-ctivation of specific brain areas, like the amygdala (Editor note: pics added for illustration.
-On the left, the yellow circle shows the location of the amygdala.
-On the right, the red color indicates the level of activation of the amygdala, the "fear center of the brain").
+For example, take spider phobia.
+In a 2003 paper (reference below) scientists observed how, prior to the therapy, the fear induced by viewing film clips depicting spiders was correlated with significant activation of specific brain areas, like the amygdala.
 After the intervention was complete (one three-hour group session per week, for four weeks), viewing the same spider films did not provoke activation of those areas.
-Those individuals were able to “train their brains” and managed to reduce the brain response that typically triggers automatic stress responses.
+Those individuals were able to “train their brains and managed to reduce the brain response that typically triggers automatic stress responses.
 And we are talking about adults.

-Dr. Beck, that is exactly what we find most exciting about this emerging field of neuroplasticity: the awareness that we can improve our lives by refining, “training” our brains, and the growing research behind a number of tools such as cognitive therapy.
+Dr. Beck, that is exactly what we find most exciting about this emerging field of neuroplasticity: the awareness that we can improve our lives by refining, training our brains, and the growing research behind a number of tools such as cognitive therapy.
 Thanks a lot for sharing your thoughts with us.

 My pleasure.

-Research Papers mentioned
+Research Papers mentioned:

-Stahre L, Hällström T. (2005).
-"A short-term cognitive group treatment program gives substantial weight reduction up to 18 months from the end of treatment.
-A randomized controlled trial" Eating and Weight Disorders.
-2005 Mar;10(1):51-8.
+Stahre L, Hallstrom T. (2005).
+“A short-term cognitive group treatment program gives substantial weight reduction up to 18 months from the end of treatment.
+A randomized controlled trial” Eating and Weight Disorders.
+2005 Mar;10(1):51–8.

 Paquette, V., Levesque, J., Mensour, B., Leroux, J. M., Beaudoin, G., Bourgouin, P., et al. (2003).
 Effects of cognitive-behavioral therapy on the neural correlates of spider phobia.
 Neuroimage, 18, 401-409.